Serbo-Croatian grammar

 Serbo-Croatian is a South Slavic language that, like most other Slavic languages, has an extensive system of inflection.
 This article describes exclusively the grammar of the Shtokavian dialect, which is a part of the South Slavic dialect continuum and the basis for the Bosnian, Croatian, Montenegrin, and Serbian standard variants of Serbo-Croatian.
 "An examination of all the major 'levels' of language shows that BCS is clearly a single language with a single grammatical system."

 Pronouns, nouns, adjectives and some numerals decline (change the word ending to reflect case, the grammatical category and function) whereas verbs conjugate for person and tense.
 As in other Slavic languages, the basic word order is subject–verb–object (SVO), but the declensions show sentence structure and so word order is not as important as in more analytic languages, such as English or Chinese.
 Deviations from the standard SVO order are stylistically marked and may be employed to convey a particular emphasis, mood or overall tone, according to the intentions of the speaker or writer.
 Often, such deviations will sound literary, poetical or archaic.

 Nouns have three grammatical genders (masculine, feminine and neuter) that correspond, to a certain extent, with the word ending.
 Accordingly, most nouns with -a are feminine, -o and -e neuter, and the rest mostly masculine but with some feminine.
 The grammatical gender of a noun affects the morphology of other parts of speech (adjectives, pronouns, and verbs) attached to it.
-Nouns are declined into seven cases: nominative, genitive, dative, accusative, vocative, locative, and instrumental, albeit with considerable overlap especially in the plural.
+Nouns are declined into seven cases: nominative, genitive, dative, accusative, vocative, locative, and instrumental, albeit with considerable syncretism (overlap) especially in the plural.

 Verbs are divided into two broad classes according to their aspect, which can be either perfective (signifying a completed action) or imperfective (action is incomplete or repetitive).
 There are seven tenses, four of which (present, perfect, future I and II) are used in contemporary Serbo-Croatian, and the other three (aorist, imperfect and pluperfect) used much less frequently.
 The pluperfect is generally limited to written language and some more educated speakers, and the aorist and imperfect are considered stylistically marked and rather archaic.
-However, some nonstandard dialects make considerable (and thus unremarked) use of those tenses.
+However, some nonstandard dialects make considerable (and thus unmarked) use of those tenses.
 Aorist and pluperfect are typically more used in villages and small towns of Serbia than in standard language, even in villages close to the Serbian capital Belgrade.
 In some parts of Serbia, the aorist can even be the most common past tense.

 All Serbo-Croatian lexemes in this article are spelled in accented form in the Latin alphabet as well as in Ijekavian and Ekavian (with Ijekavian bracketed) when these differ.
 See Serbo-Croatian phonology.

 Nouns

 Serbo-Croatian makes a distinction between three genders (masculine, feminine and neuter) seven cases (nominative, genitive, dative, accusative, vocative, locative, instrumental) and two numbers (singular and plural).

+The dative and locative cases mostly coincide; however, in some nouns they have a different pitch accent: grȃd — grȃdu — grádu, stvȃr — stvȃri — stvári.